News and Updates

 This initiative brought together students, teachers, and community members to explore science, technology, engineering, art, and mathematics through nature-based learning.
 Activities included field observation, nature-inspired music, and ecological storytelling, successfully blending cultural knowledge with conservation science.
 To learn more about the project and its outcomes, visit our Education page.

+UPCOMING PROJECTS.
 As we look ahead, Wild Connection is preparing to launch several exciting, science-driven projects.
 These initiatives continue our commitment to combining conservation science, community partnerships, and long-term impact for people and wildlife alike.

 _2.jpg)